TechLabs-Ruhr/.github/profile/README.md

-# Welcome to TechLabs Dortmund!
+# Welcome to TechLabs Ruhr!

 We are a non-profit platform dedicated to empowering young people of all disciplines to solve the problems of our time through **digital education**.
 Our goal is to give young people the skills they need to excel in the tech industry and make a positive impact on the world.